karenmxm/Pewlett-Hackard-Analysis/README.md

   - The number of retiring staffs (32,562) in two diffferent ranks is the second largest among all positions that have retiring employees.
   - The number of retring Techique Leaders (3,063), although much smaller than Engineer and Staff, is still needed to prepare to fill in.
   - Although there are only 2 retiring Managers, this is 22% of the managers since there are only 9 departments in Pewlett-Hackard.
-  - There is a large shortage between retiring employees (72,458) and available employees who are eligible for mentor roles (1,549).
+  - There is a large shortage of available employees who are eligible for mentor roles.
+    - Total retiring employees (72,458) and mentorship eligible employees (1,549).

 - Recommendations
   - The top three positions, Engineer, Staff and Technique Leader are on the top of the list to fill in.